Basis-Theory-Labs/vgs-migration-guide/03-migrate-data/README.md

 ## Create a Basis Theory Private Application
-We need a private application which will be injected into our Reactor to enable us to tokenize the inbound request body.
+We need a private application which will be injected into our Request Transform code to enable us to tokenize the inbound request body.

 1. Run the following command in your terminal to create a Basis Theory Private App:
    ```bash